debian-pi/raspbian-ua-netinst/README.md

     rootfs_install_mount_options='noatime,data=writeback,nobarrier,noinit_itable'
     rootfs_mount_options='errors=remount-ro,noatime'

-All of the configuration options should be clear.
-You can override any of these in your _installer-config.txt_ by placing your own `installer-config.txt` in the main directory.
 The time server is only used during installation and is for _rdate_ which doesn't support the NTP protocol.
-**Note:** You only need to provide the options which you want to **override** in your _installer-config.txt_ file.
-All non-provided options will use the defaults as mentioned above.

 Available presets: _server_, _minimal_ and _base_.
 Presets set the `cdebootstrap_cmdline` variable.
 For example, the current _server_ default is:

 > _--flavour=minimal --include=kmod,fake-hwclock,ifupdown,net-tools,isc-dhcp-client,ntp,openssh-server,vim-tiny,iputils-ping,wget,ca-certificates,rsyslog,dialog,locales,less,man-db_

-There's also support for a `post-install.txt` script which is executed just before unmounting the filesystems.
-You can use it to tweak and finalize your automatic installation.
-Just like above, if `post-install.txt` exists in the same directory as this `README.md`, it will be added to the installer image automatically.
+(If you build your own installer, which most won't need to, and the configuration files exist in the same directory as this `README.md`, it will be include in the installer image automatically.)

 ## Disclaimer
 We take no responsibility for ANY data loss.
 You will be reflashing your SD card anyway so it should be very clear to you what you are doing and will lose all your data on the card.
 Same goes for reinstallation.